Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Second quantization

 \subsection{The space ${\mathcal H}_1$ of Schwartz spinors}

-In [2] we defined the principal bundle $Q$ associated with any given M\"{o}bius structure (locally conformally flat space-time) and investigated the physics arising from considering the fundamental representation of its structure group $K$ on ${\bf C}^4$ and the representation of $K$ on ${\bf R}^4$.
+In (Mashford, 2017) we defined the principal bundle $Q$ associated with any given M\"{o}bius structure and investigated the physics arising from considering the fundamental representation of its structure group $K$ on ${\bf C}^4$ and the representation of $K$ on ${\bf R}^4$.